rolfea/dollar-conversion/dev-log.md

 The formatting here is a little weird, but I'm going to use the model of **$0.10** should become **Zero and 10/100 dollars**

+### 5/19/2019

+#### Parsing Remaining Patterns

+I've created a dictionary of numbers from 0-20 and all of the powers of 10 up to ninety.
+The next step is to implement parsing numbers that are between those powers of 10 and greater than 20 (ie. 21-99).
+Probably from there the best solution for handling all numbers will get hashed out, but I'm trying to keep things segmented and organized.

+### Must Haves

+* ~~Handles Cents~~
+* Handles all amounts up to trillion
+  * 0 - 99
+  * 100 - 1000
+  * 10000 - 100000
+  * 100000 - 1000000
+  * 1mil - 1tril
+* Error Handling
+  * Negative Numbers
+  * More than 100 cents (increase dollar or error?)
+  * Improper Input

+### Nice To Haves

 #### CI/CD